chaitan28/k8s_directory/DAY 11 - Scheduling/read.md

 **Taints** are applied to nodes to prevent pods that don't tolerate the taint from being scheduled on them. **Tolerations** are applied to pods to allow them to be scheduled on tainted nodes.
 This feature is essential for keeping certain workloads separate or ensuring critical workloads are not disrupted.

-- **Example Use Case:** Ensuring that only specific pods can run on a node reserved for special tasks.
+- **Example Use Case:** Ensuring that only specific pods can run on a node reserved for special tasks.<br>
 **Taint types**
 - **NoSchedule**: Prevents new pods from being scheduled on the tainted node.
 Noschedule will not effect current running pods before applying NoSchedule.
 Pods with a matching toleration can still be scheduled.
 ```sh